sb-89/Crypto/README.md

 # Crypto

-Fetching BTC price pairs from binance
+Fetching and writing BTC price pairs from binance